 Woody Creek home prices are not only among the most expensive in Colorado, but Woody Creek real estate also consistently ranks among the most expensive in America.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Woody Creek is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Woody Creek is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Woody Creek is a town of service providers, sales and office workers, and farmers, fishers, or foresters.
 There are especially a lot of people living in Woody Creek who work in food service (26.53%), sales jobs (22.45%), and farm management occupations (20.41%).

 Of important note, Woody Creek is also a town of artists.
 Woody Creek has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Woody Creek’s character.